nimaaskarian/nimaaskarian.github.io/_posts/2025-07-01-dmenu-ideas.md

 # dmenu ideas
-this is some dmenu scripts and ideas to use dmenu with everything. dmenu can be used with everything
+this is some dmenu scripts and ideas to use dmenu with everything.

 # what is dmenu?
 [dmenu](https://tools.suckless.org/dmenu/) is a minimal X launcher, that lets